TianLin0509/Hybrid-Beamforming-for-Millimeter-Wave-Systems-Using-the-MMSE-Criterion/README.md

 ## End
 I won't update it recently because of limitation of time.
 However, if you have any problems, you can directly contact me by e-mail: ```lint17@fudan.edu.cn```, I'm glad to help you.

+Besides, the broadband codes can be referred to [here](https://github.com/TianLin0509/August_mmwave).